lreyzin/lreyzin.github.io/_pages/about.md

 ---

 <sub><sub><sub><span style="font-size:xx-large;">&ldquo;</span></sub></sub></sub>Lev Reyzin is a Professor of Mathematics, Statistics, and Computer Science
-at the University of Illinois Chicago and the Director of the IDEAL Institute.
+at the University of Illinois Chicago and Co-Director of the IDEAL Institute.
 He works on the theory of machine learning, data science, and artificial intelligence.
 Prior to UIC, Reyzin was a Simons Postdoctoral Fellow at Georgia Tech and an NSF Computing Innovation Fellow at Yahoo!
 Research.
 Reyzin received his Ph.D. on an NSF doctoral fellowship from Yale under Dana Angluin and his bachelor's degree from Princeton.